rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Bluetooth transfer features to implement the off-line transfer of funds.
 In order to test this implementation and showcase the off-line transfer capabilities of the EuroToken system, we conducted another trail away from civilisation.
-As showcased in Figure \ref{offline_trial}, in the mountains of norway, away from all network connectivity, we conducted a transfer of funds using the bluetooth connect feature of the superapp.
+As showcased in Figure \ref{offline_trial}, in the mountains of Norway, away from all network connectivity, we conducted a transfer of funds using the Bluetooth connect feature of the superapp.

 \begin{figure}[htp]